10-Day Costa Rica Itinerary: Best Things to Do in Costa Rica

 By Rental Car

-Renting a car in Costa Rica can be expensive, especially during the high season, but it is worth it if you want to make the most of your trip.
-For this 10-day Costa Rica itinerary I recommend renting a car as it will be significantly easier to get to off the beaten path destinations in Costa Rica.
+Renting a car in Costa Rica but is worth it if you want to make the most of your trip.
+For this 10-day Costa Rica itinerary, I recommend renting a car as it will be significantly easier to get to off-the-beaten-path destinations in Costa Rica.
 Make sure to book your rental car as early as possible, as rates get more expensive.
+Book a rental car on Discover Cars where you can compare rates to find the best fit for this incredible Costa Rica Road Trip.
 Keep in mind Costa Rican rental car companies will add personal liability coverage fees and other taxes, so expect a higher rate than what you are seeing while booking.

 Many people rent a 4×4 in Costa Rica.
 While a high clearance vehicle can be helpful on certain dirt roads, a 4×4 car is not necessary.
 You could do this road trip in a sedan, but it may take you longer since you’ll have to drive slower.
 We rented a manual Suzuki Jimny and never ended up using the 4×4 capabilities.